 This condition occurs when the lower half of the heart is reversed, specifically the lower ventricles and the connected valves.

 The condition is even rarer than TGA, and the cause is still unknown.
-According to the Adult Congenital Heart Association, around 0.5 to 1 percent of all babies born with heart problems have CCTGA.
+According to the Adult Congenital Heart Association, around

 This condition is a congenital defect where the tricuspid valve fails to develop.
 The tricuspid valve prevents blood from flowing back into the right atrium from the right ventricle.